-Since 1985, Welcome Hall Mission’s Food Bank has provided assistance to an average of 3,500 families per month.
+Since 1985, Welcome Hall Mission’s Food Bank has provided assistance to people who need it.
+Each week, over 2263 people feed each week with food distributed to the Food Bank.
+To serve them, we need to raise almost 1 million Kg per year.
 Food is provided to disadvantaged families to allow them to nourish themselves adequately.
 The food basket includes the following depending on what we receive from our different partners and food suppliers:

 - Canned Foods